Tiendil/changy/README.md

 # edit ./changes/unreleased.md

-# This command should be run by hand before release to mark that changelog are reviewed by human and ready to be released.
+# This command should be run by the responsible person before release to mark that the changelog has been reviewed by humans and is ready to be released.
 changy unreleased approve

 git commit -m "Approve changes for next release"

 ##################################
-# Somewhere in you CI/CD pipeline
+# Somewhere in your CI/CD pipeline
 ##################################

 # For detailed exaxmple, see ./bin/prepate-release.sh

-# creates version file with approved changes and creates new unreleased file
+# Creates version file with approved changes and creates new unreleased file
 changy version create 1.2.3

 # generates changelog